FarmView video tutorials & manual

 Since 2005, FieldClimate platform is an indispensable partner for the agriculture decision-making process and has been improving over the years.

-To obtain access to the Satellite Module, customers will need an extra license inside FarmView.
+To obtain access to the Satellite Module, customers will need an extra subscription inside FarmView.

 For more information, please contact email@example.com or firstname.lastname@example.org.